Biden approval rating ticks up 3 points in past week: poll

 (The HIll) — President Biden’s approval rating ticked up 3 percentage points in the past week, according to a Politico-Morning Consult poll released on Wednesday, as Democrats scored a major legislative win with the passage of their climate, health and tax reform package.

-The poll showed that 42 percent of registered voters said they approve of the job Biden is doing as president.
-The same poll released last week showed Biden’s approval rating was at 39 percent.
+The poll showed that 42% of registered voters said they approve of the job Biden is doing as president.
+The same poll released last week showed Biden’s approval rating was at 39%.

-At the same time the number of registered voters who said they disapproved of his job performance dropped from 59 to 56 percent.
+At the same time the number of registered voters who said they disapproved of his job performance dropped from 59 to 56%.

 The latest poll is likely welcome news for Democrats less than three months ahead of November’s midterms.
 Presidential approval ratings are considered one indication of how the president’s party will perform in elections, though Democrats still face other headwinds.